Erin Y. Huang

 Professor Huang has taught across multiple disciplines, including East Asian Studies, Comparative Literature, Gender & Sexuality Studies, and Film & Media Studies.
 Before joining the faculty at Princeton University, she was Visiting Assistant Professor of East Asian Studies at New York University.

 “Intimate Dystopias: Dreams of the Interior and Architectural Feminism in Li Shaohong’s Urban Cinema.” (forthcoming in positions: asia critique)

 “The De-Spectacular and Taiwanese Neo-Noir—Rebels of the Neon God and the Crime Cinema of Triviality,” in East Asian Film Noir, eds.
-Chi-Yun Shin and Mark Gallagher, forthcoming in 2014 from I.B.
-Tauris
+Chi-Yun Shin and Mark Gallagher (London: I.B.
+Tauris, 2015)

 “Level A” by Yongmei Huang, Words Without Borders: Special Issue, Olympic Voices from China, April 2008

 Seeing the Interior: Cinema, Media, Inverse Visuality (EAS/COM 594)

 Dangerous Bodies: Cross-Dressing, Asia, Transgression (EAS 314/COM 336/GSS 314)